-- 1. The owner must obtain a Governing Body resolution approving a sewer extension consistent with the Authority's Sewer Ordinance. - The Developer/Owner shall submit complete set of plans and design information in accordance with the Manual for the Authority's review and approval.

-- 3. The Authority must complete a review and approval of the proposed development in accordance with the requirements of this Manual.
-Four final sets will be approved by the Authority, one copy will be will kept on file, and three copies will be returned to the owner/developer for distribution to Local Building Department and/or appropriate approving body.
-The Authority requires that the contractor or permit applicant show an approved stamped copy at the time of obtaining a sewer connection permit. - 4.
-The applicant will be required to pay the appropriate connection fees at the time of application.
-In addition, the entire cost of this sewer extension must be born by the applicant.
+- 1. The Applicant must obtain a Governing Body resolution approving a sewer extension consistent with the Authority's Sewer Ordinance. - 2.
+The Applicant shall submit complete set of plans and design information in accordance with the Manual for the Authority's review and approval. - 3.
+The Authority must complete a review and approval of the proposed development in accordance with the requirements of this Manual.
+Four final sets will be approved by the Authority, one copy will be will kept on file, and three copies will be returned to the Applicant for distribution to Local Building Department and/or appropriate approving body.
+The Authority requires that the Applicant show an approved stamped copy at the time of obtaining a sewer connection permit. - 4.
+The Applicant will be required to pay the appropriate connection fees at the time of application.
+In addition, the entire cost of this sewer extension must be borne by the Applicant.